 Over the years the IAI has received funding for research from the National Science Foundation, the Environmental Protection Agency, the Department of Energy, the Department of Agriculture, GlaxoSmithKline Research & Development Ltd., the Georgia Research Alliance, Centro Internacional por Agricultura Tropical, Clemson University, Medical College of Georgia, and the American Association for Artificial Intelligence.
 Currently IAI faculty and students are working with a variety of academic and industrial institutions on exciting research projects.

 Admission is competitive.
-We are looking for students with strong preparation in some relevant background area (psychology, philosophy, linguistics, computer science, engineering, or the like); a demonstrated ability to handle all types of academic work (from humanities to mathematics); and excellent command of written and spoken English.
+We are looking for students with a strong preparation in a relevant background area (psychology, philosophy, linguistics, computer science, engineering, or the like), a demonstrated ability to handle all types of academic work (from humanities to mathematics), and an excellent command of written and spoken English.